woodpecker-ci/woodpecker/docs/docs/30-administration/11-vcs/30-gitea.md

 ## Registration

 Register your application with Gitea to create your client id and secret.
 You can find the OAuth applications settings of Gitea at `https://gitea.<host>/user/settings/`.
-It is very import the authorization callback URL matches your http(s) scheme and hostname exactly with `https://<host>/authorize` as the path.
+It is very important the authorization callback URL matches your http(s) scheme and hostname exactly with `https://<host>/authorize` as the path.

 If you run the Woodpecker CI server on the same host as the Gitea instance, you might also need to allow local connections in Gitea, since version `v1.16`.
 Otherwise webhooks will fail.
 Add the following lines to your Gitea configuration (usually at `/etc/gitea/conf/app.ini`).
 ```ini